Koji-Sunioj/cdk-workshop/README.md

 # Notes from Koji

-Small project to learn the basics of the AWS CDK.
+This started as a small, casual project to learn how to integrate AWS resources with front-end using AWS CDK.
+As such, I initially chose not to use Redux and Typescript to focus 100% on the cloud provisioning.
+I am now refactoring it to be completely built on Redux and Typescript.
+The backend Lambda will also be minified at one point.

 Features include:

 - Running a build to an S3 bucket with Cloudflare distribution, which updates when build is updated
 - Handling multiple Api Gateway paths, methods and request patterns
 - Configuring authentication to client via lambda / api gateway, using permissions, environment variables and AWS SDK to perform actions
 - Performing Crud operations via lambda / api gateway to and from Dynamodb and client
 - Understanding Dynamodb syntax, expressions and schema design

-I chose not to use Redux for this, to test what things would look like without it in React.
-Also skipped Typescript since my main goal is learning, and want to speed that up.
-I will also slowly refactor the code as I learn more about the services I am using, and where things can be simplified.

 # Welcome to your CDK TypeScript project